 I was on the track down of an elusive and prolific beast -- one that's common but camouflages itself so well that you can be staring right at it and not see it.

 I knew that no matter how dedicatedly I hunted it, no matter how many hours or days I spent on the trail, I would miss many of the pestiferous things.

-So I asked my friend, Karen Bush, an ex of this blog, to help and she bagged quite a few of the critters, having an expert eye for them.
+So I asked my friend, Karen Bush, an ex of the Authors Electric blog, to help and she bagged quite a few of the critters, having an expert eye for them.

 Using Karen's spotter notes, I culled all she discovered– but in the process found a whole lot more of the pests.
 They breed, I think, as soon as you turn a page.

 Because I'm talking about typos, of course.
 I've been proof-reading my latest self-published book, Telling Tales.